Why do people love these vegan chocolate chip cookies so much? I'll tell you why.

 Finally add the chocolate chips.
 If the dough is a little wet, add 1 tablespoon more of flour.
 If the dough is a little dry, add 1 tablespoon of your favorite non-dairy milk.

-Using a cookie scoop, portion out 1 tablespoon sized balls of dough onto the prepared baking sheets.
+Using a cookie scoop, portion out 1 tablespoon sized balls of dough onto the prepared baking sheet.
 Sprinkle with flaky sea salt if you like, and I totally recommend it!

 Baking the Cookies